alleaffengaffen/tevbox/README.md

 Cloud-init will do the following:
 - create a user named `technat`
+- install some commong debugging packages
 - install and configure tailscale (so that in the end the device is connected to your tailnet)
 - enable and configure UFW (since the instance is public)
-- configure SSH for use with ssh-keys only
+- configure the openssh-server
 - setup the development environment by using the [cloud-script.sh](./cloud-script.sh)

 Once cloud-init has finished, the device is available in your tailnet as `tevbox-XXX`.
 You can ssh into it form any tailscale-enabled device without any further authentication or on it's public IP with your SSH-key.
 All that was configured via the script should be available to you to start coding.
 You will now that the instance is ready when the Github Action has finished.